 The boring definition would be any incidence of cooperation between two or more people working on the same task.
 However, there’s a more inspiring answer to be had.

-A group of people working together in a cohesive fashion towards a common goal, relentlessly supporting each other to create a positive working atmosphere.
+A group of people working together in a cohesive manner towards a common goal, supporting each other relentlessly to create a positive working atmosphere.
+At its core, team effort is the alignment of individual skills and strengths, seamlessly blended into a unified, collective drive that supports a common mission.

 That is team effort.